frida/frida/CONTRIBUTING.md

 Python, assembly, etc., and the coding conventions may vary across any combination of project/language.

-The rules presented here are not there because of Ole's OCD: they're about keeping the codebase readable and maintainable, and give the code a consistent structure as it grows.
+The rules presented here are not there because of @oleavr's OCD: they're about keeping the codebase readable and maintainable, and give the code a consistent structure as it grows.
 That helps every contributor to easily orientate in it.